aaron1138/Voxel-Stack-Blender/README.md

 ### 🚀 Usage
-The program is run from the main.py.
-Open your terminal or command prompt in the project directory.
-Ensure your virtual environment is active if in use.
-Run the application: `python main.py`.
+With you Python virutal environment active run  `python main.py`.

 **2025-08-04**
  - Added UVTools direct integration for extraction and repacking of slice files via `uvtoolscmd.exe`.
-I'll rewrite this readme later to go over that, but steps 1, 2, and 6 are effectively not required.
+I'll rewrite this readme later for more exact process details, but steps 1, 2, and 6 are effectively not required and the alternate UVT steps should be intuitive.
- - I would recommend still using the "folder" process a few times and manually scrubbing through the layers output so you can see the results and better understand the grayscale blending being applied.
+ - I would recommend still using the "folder" process a few times and manually scrubbing through the layers output inside UVTools so you can see the results and better understand the grayscale blending being applied.
+ - Some files and model shapes produce odd results.
+Anything with a flat horizontal surface which then has multiple vertical protrusions gets heavy fillets around the protrusions.
+Odd looking in the slice files for rafts*, but probably makes they stronger.
+Outright weird results on flat exposure and resin feature tests.
+   - *For issues with rafts having too many gray pixels, you could swap back in early layers from the original slice file with UVTools.
+I have not observed this being an issue though.
+My brushes with the lasagna bug have been a couple dozen millimeters up in the print.
+It seems the gray cones around supports isn't a problematic amount of entropy at least for the S4U.

 1. Use UVTools or similar to extract PNGs of your slices numbered to a folder from your slice file.  `File -> Extract file contents` or `<Ctrl>+<Shift>+E`
    - Recommended: slice files with NO anti-aliasing.